-Bikerafting Greenland story & photos by Huw Oliver.
-This story is one of one of the “Pirates of Packrafting” stories to be published in The Bikeraft Guide, a community multi-media project and book written and assembled by Steve “Doom” Fassbinder and Lizzy Scully.
+Bikerafting Greenland story & photos by Huw Oliver, film by Annie Lloyd-Evans.
+This story is one of one of the “Pirates of Packrafting” stories published in The Bikeraft Guide, a community multi-media project and book written and published by Steve “Doom” Fassbinder and Lizzy Scully in 2021.
+Read more on The Radavist.

 Bikerafting Greenland: Even Flat Water Can Make Short Work of the Best Laid Plans